glacuesta-gcash/fuse-cfc/readme.md

 ### Inside a tab

-The first row (1) should only contain period headers (P1, P2, ...).
+The first row (1) should be blank, except for 1 cell labeled "p" which shall be the one duplicated in order to fill out the forecast periods.
+This column can contain formulas.

 The first column (A) should only contain variable names.
+A variable name can end with `:x` to indicate a variable that spans multiple rows, where `x` indicates the total number of rows that variable covers.

 ### Commands

+#### Periods

+Set the number of periods (e.g. months) to forecast.
+Defaults to 12.

+#### Build

+Build out an assumption tab.
+A new tab will be spawned, to keep the original pristine, and the period column will be duplicated to extend its forecast to the appropriate number of periods.

 #### Spawn
 `spawn [source tab] [new tab]`